People often come across short messages like “gts” and pause for a second—what does that even mean?

-- The real meaning of GTS in text
+- The exact meaning of GTS in text

-By the end, you’ll never feel confused when you see GTS again.
+By the end, you’ll understand GTS completely—and never misinterpret it again.

 2. What Does “GTS Meaning in Text” Mean?